kelvintseck/FINA4380-Project/README.md

 ### smartBeta.py
 - Compute the new weights of each asset in the portfolio (and cash)

-### evaluation.py
+### visualization.py
-- Display the final performance metrics.
-- Visualize the performance of the portfolio through plotly.
+- Visualize the performance of the portfolio through bokeh, and output a html file.

-### config.py
-- Global variables for variates of our trading algorithm.
-- Every .py files that may variate should import **config.py** and alter the computation accordingly.

 -----------------------------------------------------------------------------

 ### DCC-GARCH.ipynb
-- No in use
+- No in use due to poor performance